hzjahromi/iweb/README.md

 If you want re-run the same subjective study:
 - please copy  the  experimental platform/ onn a linux machine,
 - run ``` node server.js ```
 - use client/index.html on a client machine and follow the test procedures.
+Please note that some browser may not allow you to submit ajax form when you run the html file localyl.
+If you want host the client files
+- - Copy the client folder to your linux machine
+- - Run ``` http_server.js ``` from the client folder
+- - Open the web page via ip address / machine name. i.e. http://localhost/index.html

 ## Repository Structure